Kati Luoto

-Kati Luoto is a Finnish strength athlete who is foremost known as the winner of the 2013 World's Strongest Woman held in Helsinki, Finland and winning Finland's Strongest Woman competition seven times.
+Kati Luoto is a Finnish strength athlete who is foremost known as the winner of the 2013 World's Strongest Woman held in Helsinki and winning Finland's Strongest Woman competition seven times.

 Career

 Luoto had been involved in various sports from an early age and after giving birth to her three children, she started to attend the gym to shape her body and began to train seriously in 1999.
 In 2003 and trained by the former strongman Harri Simonen, she participated in her first Finland's Strongest Woman contest where she was placed 2nd.
 As a strongwoman performer, she is particularly known for her log lift performance (110 kg in training).